 "Come on," said the cab-driver, sparring away like clockwork.
 "Come on — all four on you" (title given in the index of illustrations, p. x) by Phiz (Hablot K. Browne).
 Household Edition (1874) of Dickens's Posthumous Papers of the Pickwick Club, Chapter II, "The First Day's Journey, and the First Evening's Adventures; with their Consequences," p.
 1. Wood-engraving, 4 ⅜ inches high by 5 ¼ inches wide (11.2 cm high by 13.6 cm wide), framed, half-page; referencing text on pages 4 and 5; descriptive headline: "The Cabman and the Horse" (p.
 8).
+[Click on illustration to enlarge it.]

-Text illustrated: The Pugnacious Cabman, Reprised
+Passage illustrated: The Pugnacious Cabman, Reprised

-"Would anybody believe," continued the cab–driver, appealing to the crowd, "would anybody believe as an informer'ud go about in a man's cab, not only takin' down his number, but ev'ry word he says into the bargain' (a light flashed upon Mr. Pickwick — it was the note–book).
+"Would anybody believe," continued the cab–driver, appealing to the crowd, "would anybody believe as an informer 'ud go about in a man's cab, not only takin' down his number, but ev'ry word he says into the bargain' (a light flashed upon Mr. Pickwick — it was the note–book).

 "Did he though?" inquired another cabman.